markusweiss/website/README.md

 ## 10-11-2023

-first demo app on ios and android
+first demo app on IOS and Android

 ## 09-11-2023